 Introduction to Gastritis and Peptic Ulcer Disease

 Usually the lining of the stomach is protected by certain defense mechanisms.
 The cells that line the stomach secrete mucus and bicarbonate.
 The mucus coats the inside of the stomach to protect it from being damaged by acid and digestive enzymes.
-The bicarbonate within the mucus helps neutralize stomach acid.
+The bicarbonate within and under the mucus helps neutralize stomach acid.
 When these defense mechanisms are disrupted, for example, by the bacterium Helicobacter pylori or aspirin, people may develop gastritis or peptic ulcer disease.

 Generic NameSelect Brand Names